-Too many nail salons don’t pay proper attention to ventilation, even though this is an important part of working safely.
+Too many nail professionals don’t pay proper attention to nail salon ventilation, even though this is an important part of working safely.
 There is a range of things that nail professionals can do to improve the quality of their nail salon’s breathing air.
 The goal of all nail professionals should be to minimize inhalation exposure to potentially irritating or harmful substances.

 Problems can develop when nail professionals don’t take steps to avoid excessive inhalation of dust or vapors.
 Taking the right steps will improve the salon environment for customers, and create a safer, more pleasant workplace for salon professionals.
 This is especially helpful for sensitive individuals.
 They can develop irritated eyes, nose, or throat, headaches, difficulty breathing, nervousness, or drowsiness.
 Each of these can be related to poor ventilation or ventilation that’s not appropriate for the services being performed in the salon.

 Drowsiness at work might seem like it would not be related to poor nail salon ventilation, but it can be.
 We normally exhale carbon dioxide with every breath.
 When salon ventilation is poor, carbon dioxide levels can build up in the salon.
 This can make you feel tired and listless.
 Excessive carbon dioxide in the air can even lower your performance and negatively affect your decision-making skills.
 Poor ventilation allows product vapors and dust to accumulate, as well.